 I’m also currently reading Bill Aicher’s, The Unfortunate Expiration of Mr. David S. Sparks.
 The world is attacking back.
 I’m not sure I’d fair well.
 They just pulled a foot-long worm out of David’s eyes, and I threw up in my mouth a little.

 3. What three books would you like to turned into a movie or TV show (let’s pretend it would be a good adaptation)?

 Librarians and bookworms don’t watch TV, obviously.
 Quietly gets up to turn off Orange Is The New Black on Netflix…

 Honestly, this has already happened for me with the Sookie Stackhouse series, The Handmaid’s Tale, 13 Reasons, Crazy Rich Asians, Big Little Lies, and apparently now To All The Boys I Loved.
 Clearly, I have fabulous taste so take notes as my choices would be:

-Check Out TUL Book Reviews for The Art Forger & A Long Goodbye here.
+Check Out TUL Book Review For A Long Goodbye here.